nachokhan/pstruc/README.md

 Project Structure Generator is a versatile tool available both as a command-line interface and as a library.
 It enables users to generate directory structures in JSON, YAML, or plain text formats and offers the ability to pretty-print the structure with color.

 ## Features
-- Generate directory structures in JSON, YAML, or plain text.
+- Generate directory structures in JSON, YAML, Dictionary or plain text.
 - Exclude patterns specified in `.gitignore`.
 - Pretty-print the directory structure with colorful output.
 - Command-line interface for ease of use.